Invoca/developer-docs/source/api_documentation/signal_api/index.rst

 Signal API
 =================

-The Signal API is used to report signals that occur on a specific call (transaction).
+The Signal API is used to apply Signals and or Custom Data Fields to specific calls (transactions) after the call has occurred.

-Signals may be anything an organization would like to track such as sales, quotes, etc.
+This can be very helpful if you need to apply specific data from other systems if that data isn't available during the call.

+Signals can be any boolean value (e.g. sale, quote, etc), and Custom Data can be any alpha-numeric value (e.g. account type, customer quality score, etc).

 Response Codes
 --------------